yukiarimo/yuna-ai/README.md

 - Multimodality
 - Realtime RLHF Learning
 - Realtime Data Processing and Analysis

-## Privacy Assurance
-Yuna AI is intended to run exclusively on your machine, guaranteeing privacy and security.
-I will not appreciate any external APIs, especially OpenAI!
-Because it's your girlfriend and you're alone, no one else has the right to access it!

-Yuna's model is not censored because it's unethical to limit individuals.
-To protect yourself, follow these steps:

-1. Never share your dialogs with OpenAI or any other external platforms
-2. To provide additional data for Yuna, use web scrapping to send data directly to the model or using embeddings
-3. If you want to share your data, use the Yuna API to send data to the model

-## Getting Started
-This repository contains the code for a Yuna AI, which was trained on a massive dataset.
-The model can generate text, translate languages, write creative content, roleplay, and answer your questions informally.

-### Requirements
-The following requirements need to be installed to run the code:

-- Python 3.10+
-- Flask 2.3+
-- Flask Cors
-- NVIDIA GPU or Apple Silicon
-- Atlease 4GB ram
-### Tested hardware
--on GPU: Nvida GTX
--on CPU (device used): Raspberry pi 4B 8gb RAM (ARM, which means it works with the silicon macs too) -Core 2 duo (sony vaio, could work but too slow)

-### Installation and Running
-To install Yuna AI, follow these steps:
-1. Clone the Yuna AI repository to your local machine using `git clone https://github.com/yukiarimo/yuna-ai.git`.
-2. Make sure you have installed Python 3.10 or later AND install git-lfs
-4. Open the terminal and navigate to the project directory.
-5. Run the installation and startup script with the command `sh index.sh`.
-Optionally, you can run the `python menu.py` command to start the installation and startup scripts for the UI.
-7. Run the `python index.py` command in the main directory to start the WebUI.
-8. Go to the `locahost:4848`. ( do not test on the same system you use to host yuna, it will break and most of the time, will not load properly)
-9. Done!

-> Note: port and directory or file names can depend on your configuration.

 ### File Structure
 The following is the file structure of the project: